Skip to main content

 What is Vanguard Energy ETF?

-VDE provides comprehensive exposure to the U.S. energy sector, including oil and gas exploration, production, refining, and equipment companies.
+VDE provides detailed exposure to the U.S. energy sector, including oil and gas exploration, production, refining, and equipment companies.
 Energy stocks tend to move with commodity prices, making this fund a natural play on oil and gas demand.
 With over 100 holdings and a low fee, VDE is a well-established way to invest in America's energy industry.

 VDE is managed by Vanguard and has been available since 2004.
 With $8.0B in assets under management, it's a growing fund that has attracted significant investor interest.
 The fund charges an expense ratio of 0.10%, which means for every $10,000 you invest, you pay approximately $10 per year in management fees.